 Seventh, close your class with prayer and teach your class how to pray through the Bible.
 A closing prayer based on the International Bible Lesson, which is available on each Bible Version page, can be used to close your class and teach your students how to pray through the Bible.

-For upcoming lessons in the first quarter, see the First Quarter Schedule 2016-2017 which is also available on the RESOURCES page.
+For upcoming lessons see the Quarterly Schedules on the RESOURCES page.
 Discuss each Week's Bible Lesson with Other Teachers and Students.

 The International Bible Lessons Commentary includes free easy-print Bible Lesson Commentaries in five Bible translations: King James Version [KJV], New American Standard Bible [NASB], English Standard Version [ESV], New Revised Standard Version [NRSV], and New International Version [NIV].
 Easy-print Large Print Editions of the above commentaries in all five translations!
 The Audio Edition of the International Bible Lessons Commentary can help those with visual impairments and those who listen in an easy chair or while traveling.
 The Contents tab contains the list of All Commentaries by Bible Book.
 You can also access these websites and other Bible and book resources from www.ouosu.com.